jasoncoon/mac-power/README.md

 Click `Done`, then open MacOS `System Settings` and then choose the `Privacy & Security` section in the left pane.

-Scroll to the bottom to the `Security` section, then click `Open Anyway` next to `"mac-power" was blocked to protect your Mac.`:
+Scroll to the bottom to the `Security` section, then click `Open Anyway` next to `"MacPower" was blocked to protect your Mac.`:

 ![not opened warning](images/open-anyway.png)

 If it still won't open, run the following command to remove it from MacOS quarantine:

-`xattr -d com.apple.quarantine ./mac-power`
+`xattr -d com.apple.quarantine ./MacPower`

-To make the Terminal window close automatically:
+## To make the Terminal window close automatically:

 In the Terminal app menu bar, click Preferences > Profiles.

 Click Basic profile, then the Shell tab.

 For `When the shell exits` choose `Close if the shell exited cleanly`.

-## Usage from CLI:

-Download the `mac-power` file.

-Make it executable by running: `chmod +x ./mac-power`

-Remove it from quarantine: `xattr -d com.apple.quarantine ./mac-power`

-Run `./mac-power`

-Your default browser should automatically open the app at http://localhost:3000

 ## Development